bsinger-cmu/perry/README.md

 ## Start a Caldera server

+Please do these steps in a new terminal window

+1. Clone the following repo (Brian's fork of Caldera): https://github.com/bsinger98/caldera

+2. Add our plugin to Caldera:

+`cd caldera/plugins`

+`git clone git@github.com:DeceptionProjects/DeceptionCalderaPlugin.git`

+Rename the repo: `mv DeceptionCalderaPlugin deception`

+3. Create another Conda environment for caldera:

+`cd ..`

+`conda create --name caldera`

+`conda activate caldera`

+4. Install caldera packages

+`pip3 install -r requirements.txt`

+5. Run caldera: `python3 server.py --insecure --fresh`

+Check if caldera is running by going to: localhost:8888

+The credentials for logging in can be found in the configuration file: https://github.com/bsinger98/caldera/blob/master/conf/default.yml

 ## Running demo code

 1. Create a `clouds.yaml` file for your configuration (look at `clouds_example.yaml` for a reference)